 Any person who proposes, undertakes, or engages in the creation of a new construction project, on or after the effective date of this chapter, which construction project: 1) is located within a NPZ; and 2) requires the installation of an individual sanitary system, pursuant to Articles five and/or six of the Suffolk County Sanitary Code or any successor article thereto, shall install an I/A OWTS that discharges into the ground no more than 19 milligrams of nitrogen per liter of effluent (19 mg/L) on average as measured over 12 samples taken one per month for a year.

-Any person who proposes, undertakes, or engages in the creation of a replacement construction project, on or after the effective date of this chapter, which construction project: 1) entirely demolishes an existing construction project and replaces it with a new construction project, or additions to an existing residential structure that exceeds 50% of the floor area of the existing structure as indicated on the most recent certificate of occupancy, or the equivalent; and 2) is located within a NPZ; and 3) requires the installation of an individual sanitary system, pursuant to Articles 5 and/or 6 of the Suffolk County Sanitary Code or any successor article thereto, shall install an I/A OWTS that discharges into the ground no more than 19 milligrams of nitrogen per liter of effluent (19 mg/L) on average as measured over 12 samples taken one per month for a year.
+Any person who proposes, undertakes, or engages in the creation of a replacement construction project, on or after the effective date of this chapter, which construction project is located within a NPZ, and requires the installation of an individual sanitary system pursuant to Articles 5 and/or 6 of the Suffolk County Sanitary Code or any successor article thereto, shall install an 1/A OWTS that discharges into the ground no more than 19 milligrams of nitrogen per liter of effluent (19 mg/L) on average verified by the requirements of the Suffolk County Department of Health Services, as follows:

 In the event an existing construction project must be replaced due to damage caused by winds, torrential rainfall, flooding and/or storm surge from hurricanes or natural disaster, any person required to install an I/A OWTS pursuant to this chapter may seek a waiver from such installation requirements, from the Board of Zoning Appeals , which waiver may be granted only upon a showing of undue financial hardship.
 The Board of Zoning Appeals is authorized to grant relief in conformance with this section, and may grant such application, impose such reasonable conditions upon its grant of approval of any such relief as it deems appropriate, or may deny the application.